Using illicit drugs hurts our health.

 The liver is an important organ that can remove harmful substances from the body.

 Drug abuse and addiction can cause several types of liver injury.
-One is intrinsic injury, which means the drug will hurt all people but with different degree; one is idiosyncratic injury, which means only rare individuals will be affected; and one is drug allergy.
+One is intrinsic injury, which means the drug will hurt all people but with a different degree; one is idiosyncratic injury, which means only rare individuals will be affected; and one is drug allergy.

 For each illicit drug, researchers listed the risk factors, clinical symptoms, and pathophysiological appearance of liver injury.